CIV-Che/Mapnik-utils/README.md

 ====== English content ================

-In the repository Python script to generate. tile map (OSM) using the library Mapnik (current version 2.0.1).
+In this repository Python-script to generate. tile map (OSM) using the library Mapnik (current version 2.0.1).
 The script code is based on a script from a standard Package Mapnik-utils generate_tiles_multiprocess.py (taken general mechanism of parallelization and slightly different class of projections